taylorzhangyx/taylorzhangyx.github.io.old/knowNotes/deadlock.md

 while Y need to get A to proceed but not going to release B.
 Then here is a dead lock situation, no one can proceed.

+# what is required to form a deadlock

 # What to do to solve a deadlock
 System to detect the safety of the system to tell if the resources if in a safe condition.
 The system can monitor the resources and process to determine if the resource request will put the system into a unsafe condition.